 My favorite free password manager apps for Android are Avira Password Manager and LastPass.
 They both offer unlimited password storage on multiple devices (but LastPass only lets you sync passwords on mobile or desktop devices), have intuitive and easy-to-use Android interfaces, and are highly secure.

-LastPass includes a password audit feature which analyzes the strength of all the passwords in your vault as well as the option to replace weak passwords automatically on over 80 sites.
+LastPass includes a password audit feature which analyzes the strength of all the passwords in your vault, as well as the option to replace weak passwords automatically on over 70 sites.
 LastPass also offers password sharing between users and a built-in authenticator which can increase login strength for 2FA-compatible websites.

-Avira Password Manager doesn’t have as many extra features, but it syncs across all platforms and devices more effectively than Android’s native password manager, and Avira Password Manager’s built-in password generator makes it super easy to create and store complex passwords.
+Avira Password Manager doesn’t have as many extra features, but it syncs across all platforms and devices more effectively than Android’s native password manager, and its built-in password generator makes it super easy to create and store complex passwords.